We met with Dr. Robert Hazen to discuss the possibility of life on Mars, the origins of life, and much more. Enjoy!

 We live in a universe where you can actually see those stars, we can see those planets, we can measure them, we may potentially be able to visit them.” – Dr. Robert Hazen

-See additional leaders in biology in our article
+See additional leaders in Earth science in our article

 Want to hear more from Dr. Hazen?
 Check out Karina Macosko’s interview with Dr. Robert Hazen here.